kevinsogo/compgen/README.md

 The last line printed should be `DONE`.
 This sets up most of it.

+**Note:** Whenever this library gets updated, run `bash install.sh` again to update your installation.

 Also, add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.
 One way to do this would be to add the following line at the end of `~/.profile`:

 ```